haskell-game/tiny-games-hs/README.md

 ## Games

-Here are the entries received so far!
+Here are all the entriesg!

 ### prelude-10-80
 <!-- (No imports) -->